outaagunga/documentation/creating_fake_data_in_python.md

 ### Step 6: Create a Faker instance

 This lets us generate fake data in English (US style).
+You can use other languages as you desire

 ```python
 fake = Faker(locale='en_US')